EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### Maintenance

 The maintenance stage is typically the longest stage in the software lifecycle, although it can also be the shortest one if the software is not used or not maintained, which is often the case for research software (especially tier 1 software).
-It includes the following activities:
+It may include the following activities:

 - **Bug fixing**: identify and fix bugs in the software.
 - **Feature development**: add new features to the software based on user feedback and requirements.
 - **Refactoring**: improve the code quality and maintainability of the software.